As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 For a full overview of Star EV's current lineup, see our Star EV review.

 ICON Electric Vehicles has grown rapidly since launching in Tampa, Florida.
-Like Star EV, public documentation on their serial number format is limited, but there are several places to check.
+Public documentation on their internal serial-number format is still limited, but ICON does publish official model badges in the owner manual and uses 17-digit VINs on most street-legal carts.

 Most ICON carts are sold as LSVs and carry a 17-digit VIN.
 Decode it at the NHTSA VIN Decoder for the model year and specifications.